gonicus/clacks/plugins/libinst/src/doc/html/_sources/plugins/puppet.txt

 The limitations of the original puppetmasterd can be pointed out with two basic statements:

 - puppetmasterd doesn't scale well
-- we don't want another daemon running on gosa.client
+- we don't want another daemon running on clacks.client

 Regarding the first statement there can be found a wealth of reports and considerations around scalability within puppet environments.
 There are different possiblities which all deal with the aim to integrate other web server in order to serve puppet's infrastructure.
-A direct consequence of this setup will be that a gosa.agent would have to deal with another service (other than gosa.agent) and another technology/programming language (other than python/AMQP).
+A direct consequence of this setup will be that a clacks.agent would have to deal with another service (other than clacks.agent) and another technology/programming language (other than python/AMQP).

 The second statement is especially important regarding low performance and thin clients, but also deals with aspects of security and efficiency.
-Considering the abilities of the gosa.client regarding communication and the possibilities of acquiring information about the client it is running on, there is simply no legitimation to start other daemons for achieving the same goal.
+Considering the abilities of the clacks.client regarding communication and the possibilities of acquiring information about the client it is running on, there is simply no legitimation to start other daemons for achieving the same goal.

 After all, the conclusion is that GOsa will be integrated with puppet by running the so-called 'standalone' mode which is fully supported by the authors respectively puppetlabs.com .